RemoteTechnologiesGroup/RemoteTech/modders/settings.md

 ### Precedence order of third-party RemoteTech patches

-The Module Manager offers the `BEFORE` and `AFTER` keywords to control in what order your patch is applied.
-However, this standard ordering is only useful for a small number of known mods targeting the same values.
-It does not work well when a mod developer doesn't and can't know all other mods in advance to write against (eg they do not exist yet).
+The `BEFORE` and `AFTER` keywords can control the order in which your patch is applied.
+This standard ordering is, however, useful for a small number of **known** mods targeting the same values.
+A mod developer doesn't and can't know all other mods in advance to write against (eg they do not exist yet).

-Therefore, a lexicographic [scheme](http://forum.kerbalspaceprogram.com/index.php?/topic/139167-12-remotetech-v181-2016-11-19/&do=findComment&comment=2859196) of prefixes `{z, zz, zzz, ...}` is introduced to keep track of other mods patching on the same `z` level.
-For example, let be three patches from the separate mods, `AsteroidFactory`, **`z`**`SuperRangeAntennas` and **`zz`**`SolarSystem` below.
+Therefore, a lexicographic [scheme](http://forum.kerbalspaceprogram.com/index.php?/topic/139167-12-remotetech-v181-2016-11-19/&do=findComment&comment=2859196) of prefixes `{z, zz, zzz, ...}` is introduced to keep track of other mods patching on each prefix level.
+For example, let two mods be `AsteroidFactory` and `SolarSystem`, whose `FOR` names are `AsteroidFactory` and `zzSolarSystem` respectively.
+If you want your `SuperRangeAntennas` patch to be applied between these two patches in order, then append the prefix `z` to your `FOR` name.

 ```
 @RemoteTechSettings:FOR[AsteroidFactory] {...}